What is earthquake insurance and how does it work?

-- It provides coverage if your home is destroyed by an earthquake.
+- It provides coverage if an earthquake destroys your home.

-- It's a separate endorsement you must buy and add to your homeowner or renter policy.
+- It's a separate endorsement you can buy and add to your homeowner or renter policy.

 - You can also buy a stand-alone policy separate from your homeowner policy.

-- It's usually sold with deductibles equaling 10 to 25 percent of the structure’s policy limit.
+- It's usually sold with deductibles equaling 10%-25% of the structure’s policy limit.

 - It only pays for damages that exceed the deductible.

 - There may be a separate deductible for contents, structure and unattached structures like garages, sheds, driveways, or retaining walls.